|

 fun along the Schuylkill Canal Park includes food, music,

-Event parking is available at St. Mike s Park at the end of
+parking is available at St. Mike's Park at the end of

 Jacobs Street in Mont Clare.
 Parking donation requested.